Kerlingarfjöll – Steaming valleys and surreal landscapes

 How to get to Kerlingarfjöll

 The F-35 Kjölur road and the F-347 turn-off to Kerlingarfjöll are only accessible during the summer months by sturdy 4WD vehicles.
 You will need to cross a few rivers, including one above a waterfall.
-You can also get there by bus with SBA-Norðurleið and Reykjavík Excursions.
-They go up and down the Kjölur road between Reykjavík and Akureyri from mid-June to the beginning of September, subject to when the road is declared open by Vegagerðin.
+Accessibility is subject to when the road is declared open by Vegagerðin.

 Petrol stations on the Kjölur road are not always guaranteed to be in working condition… 😉